swantzter/apollo-datasource-firestore/README.md

   // It will be used for the firestore document ID but not stored in the document in firestore. readonly id: string readonly collection: 'users'
+  // the createdAt and updatedAt timestamps stored by firestore natively are
+  // available as properties as well readonly createdAt: Timestamp readonly updatedAt: Timestamp
   name: string
   groupId: number
 }